 To ensure the success of your launch, you need to do the upfront research and strategic planning.
 This is crucial for startups with limited resources and established companies that operate in a competitive environment.
 A go-to-market template is meant to help you achieve a competitive advantage.

 How do you write a go-to-market plan?

 A GTM plan can be written or visualized in a number of ways depending on the specifics of your product launch.
-If using a GTM strategy template, you’re able to easily visualize the key components of your strategy.
+If you use a GTM strategy template, you can visualize your strategy’s key components easily.
 To write your go-to-market strategy, you’ll need to answer key questions about your product, its use cases, the market problem, your potential customers, and your budget and resources.

 The GTM strategy template in Miro covers five project areas: preparation, discovery, determination, design, and recommendation.
 Inside each of these areas, you’ll find key questions, focus, inputs/tasks, and outcomes.
 You can work with this GTM strategy template or adapt and adjust it according to your organization’s needs or client’s requirements.